googlecodelabs/tools/FORMAT-GUIDE.md

     Sometimes it's useful to have different versions of a codelab for different environments.
 For example, you might have some steps that only apply to students who take the codelab in a classroom setting while other steps only apply to people who are following the instructions at their own pace online.

     The format is similar to the duration metadata.
 You simply specify one or more environments with an Environment: which uses **dark grey 1 **text.
 The Duration and/or Environment fields, when present, should be followed by a blank line and should be set in normal text (not in Heading 1, lest they be considered part of the step title).
-For example:

-        **Get the sample code**
-        Duration: 2:00
-        Environment: Web, Kiosk

     If no environment metadata is specified, the default environment is "Web, Kiosk".

     When previewing your codelab, you can change environments using the &env=web or &env=kiosk parameters.